Top Factors That Affect Construction Cost Estimation in 2026

 • Green roofing materials

-• LEED or sustainability certification requirements
+• LEED or sustainability certification.

 Regulatory and Compliance Changes